Future Mine & Mineral Conference 2024

 Northern Sweden is facing a new industrial revolution crucial for advancing the green transition in society and contributing to a fossil-free future.
 Many of these investments are essential for Sweden and Europe to achieve climate goals.
 Infrastructure investments are necessary to accommodate the ongoing developments in the region.
 The Swedish Transport Administration was commissioned by the government to analyze measures in the infrastructure in the counties of Norrbotten and Västerbotten, linked to the major corporate establishments and expansions occurring in these regions.
 In this session, Deputy Director-General Francisca Ramsberg presents the Swedish Transport Administration’s submitted proposals to the government.

-Fransisca Ramsberg
+Francisca Ramsberg

 Deputy Director-General, the Swedish Transport Administration